Jacob deGrom overpowers the Nationals with 15 strikeouts in the Mets’ 6-0 win

 That deGrom took part was a no-brainer.
 The upset was that Fedde matched him for a bit.

-But deGrom ended that with one down in the fifth.
-Of course he did.
+“It’s just one of those days that he was on,” Kyle Schwarber, the Nationals’ left fielder, said of deGrom.
+“Fedde did a great job keeping us in there, trying to get some runs for him, but it just didn’t work out.
+It is what it is.
+You got to take it with a grain of salt.”

 The Mets are notoriously stingy with run support for their 32-year-old ace.
 In other words, they never score for him and have wasted many dominant starts.
-Fedde, though, was close to hanging a sixth zero — which would have matched the most of his career — before plunking Davis with a 2-2 sinker.
+And Fedde was close to hanging a fifth zero before plunking Davis with a 2-2 sinker.

 The pitch was so errant that it skimmed Davis’s back and skipped to the backstop.
 McNeil, next up, battled Fedde for a nine-pitch walk.
 He poked a low-and-away change-up for a foul ball.
-He then spoiled a cutter and a sinker, each on the edges of or off the plate, to stay alive.
+He spoiled a cutter and a sinker, each on the edges of or off the plate, to stay alive.
 The hard-earned pass put deGrom in the game-defining spot.
-When he punched Fedde’s 0-1 sinker, and when the hit landed with room to spare inside the left field line, the crowd screamed deGrom to second.
-And it got even louder when, on Nimmo’s single, the pitcher made it home.
+When he punched Fedde’s 0-1 sinker and when the hit landed with room to spare inside the left field line, the crowd screamed deGrom to second.
+It then got even louder when, on Nimmo’s single, the pitcher made it home.

+“Honestly, I loved it until the fifth,” Fedde said of his fourth start.
+“My stuff was great.
+I had all four pitches working.
+If anything, that makes it even more frustrating. … I’m just mad that, when I did give up a hit, I put two guys on base for free.”

-To cap his two-way performance, deGrom outdid himself.
+To cap his two-way performance, deGrom somehow outdid himself.
 He logged his 15th strikeout in the seventh.
-When that inning was over, he had struck out six consecutive batters — Jordy Mercer, Stevenson, Josh Harrison, Trea Turner, Josh Bell and Kyle Schwarber — with two fastballs, two sliders and two change-ups.
+When that inning was over, he had struck out six consecutive batters on two fastballs, two sliders and two change-ups.
 He threw just two pitches, his 94th and 103rd of 109 total, slower than 90 mph.
 His ERA shrank to 0.31.

-No pitcher had ever struck out 50 batters in his first four starts. deGrom hit that number in the seventh — shortly before he singled in the eighth, equaling the Nationals’ number of hits and upping his batting average to .545 in 11 at-bats.
+No pitcher had ever struck out 50 batters in his first four starts.
+DeGrom hit that number in the seventh — shortly before he singled in the eighth, equaling the Nationals’ number of hits and upping his batting average to .545 in 11 at-bats.
 So when he stepped into the batter’s box, stepped onto the mound, then stepped off it one last time, the fans shouted “M-V-P!”
 As the night wore on, those chants grew louder, too.
 They carried straight to the Nationals’ ears.

 More from The Post: